 We refer to \cite{Aharony:1999ti} for the stringy origins of the duality and the role of $N$.

 Note that $N$ is the only expansion parameter so far in the CFT.
-The most general dual bulk theory with Einstein gravity and scalar fields will therefore have an action like this (in units where AdS radius is one)\footnote{If there are higher derivative terms on the gravity side they will be controlled by the 'tHooft parameter.\cite{Aharony:1999ti}}:
+The dual bulk theory with Einstein gravity and scalar fields will therefore have an action schematically like this (in units where AdS radius is one)\footnote{If there are higher derivative terms on the gravity side they will be controlled by the 't Hooft parameter.\cite{Aharony:1999ti}}:

-Where $\lambda, \lambda'$ are $\mathcal{O}(1)$ numbers.
+where $\lambda, \lambda'$ are $\mathcal{O}(1)$ numbers.
 The strengths of the couplings are tightly constrained.
-A general bulk field theory may have couplings of widely different strengths (eg. standard model), but a theory with a holographic CFT dual can't unless there are more expansion parameters present.\footnote{We thank Daniel Kabat for a discussion on this point.}
+A general bulk field theory may have couplings of widely different strengths (e.g. standard model), but a theory with a holographic CFT dual can't unless there are more expansion parameters present.\footnote{We thank Daniel Kabat for a discussion on this point.}

 For the class of theories discussed above, the extrapolate dictionary \eqref{gxp} gives us a way to relate bulk fields near the boundary to boundary CFT operators.
 But it does not tell us how to translate the bulk fields deep inside the bulk to boundary operators.